Praqma/tracey-exp/README.md

 That's it.
 You're good to go.

 ### Environment

-We can add the received payload to an environment variable, and we can add additional variables for use with the `Git Plugin`.
-This is only possible if the received message is an `EiffelSourceChangeCreatedEvent`.
+You can add the content of the recieved message as an environment variable to your build by checking the `Add payload to environment` checkbox.
+This will unfold two additonal options.

+ - `Inject variables for Git Plugin` _requires an EiffelSourceChangeCreatedEvent type of payload_.
+See more [here](https://github.com/Ericsson/eiffel/blob/master/eiffel-vocabulary/EiffelSourceChangeCreatedEvent.md)

+ - `Add payloads to environemnt`.
+A list of environment variables to add to the build.
+Syntax is explained in the help for the input field.

 ### Filters

 We also provide the option to add filters to the trigger.
 Currently we have two types of filters.

 The first is a `Payload` filter that compares the contents of a message and parses it using the configured regex.
+If the payload matches the provided regex, then this message triggers the job, otherwise not.

 The sencond filter is a `EiffelEventTypeFilter` that looks to see if the message is in the `Eiffel` format.
+More detail